Conditioner Bar Recipe – Natural Handmade Conditioner Bar

 I want it to have only nourishing ingredients, nothing questionable.

 I want it to have the right pH.
 Shampoo bars are slightly alkaline, so you want ingredients that will be slightly acidic.
-For example, cocoa butter is very alkaline, so if you want to add it to a recipe, you’ll need to add more acidic ingredients like shea butter and bees wax.
+For example, cocoa butter is slightly acidic, so it pairs well with other slightly acidic ingredients like shea butter and bees wax.

 I also want it to have the right hardness.
 It needs to dry nicely, stay hard, but not be too hard where it doesn’t lather and spread well.